Enhancing Peer Review in Astronomy: A Machine Learning and Optimization Approach to Reviewer Assignments for ALMA: Implementation

 LDA is an unsupervised machine learning algorithm that assumes a collection of documents can be represented by a mixture of topics, and each topic can be represented by a mixture of words.
 For a specified number of $N$ topics, the LDA algorithm processes a collection of proposals to define the $N$ topics, and computes a vector for each proposal that contains the relative weight of each topic for that proposal.
 Thus each proposal $i$ is represented by an $N$-length vector {\it $\vec{p_i}$} that indicates the relative strength of the $N$ topics.
 The topics were identified using the 17,051 proposals submitted to ALMA starting in Cycle 1 and up to and including Cycle 10.
 We used the LDA algorithm implemented within the python package \texttt{gensim}.
 The number of topics is a free parameter that was determined upon iteration by inspecting the words of the topics to judge if the topics were sufficiently distinct based on the knowledge of the type of proposals submitted to ALMA.
 In addition, we identified the most similar proposals to a given proposal to investigate how well proposals from the same scientific category and keywords can be matched.
 While subjective, we settled upon $N=50$ topics.

 To gauge the efficacy of our use of the LDA algorithm, we computed the similarity between any two proposals $i$ and $j$ as

-Here, $S(\vec{p_i},\vec{p_j})$ ranges between 0 and 1, where a value of 0 indicates that the topics of the two proposals are dissimilar and a value of 1 indicates the topics are the same.
+Here, $S(\vec{p_i},\vec{p_j})$ measures the cosine similarity between the topic vectors $i$ and $j$, ranging from 0 (complete dissimilar) to 1 (identical topics).
+However, the relative values of the similarities are more meaningful than the absolute values.
 For each proposal, the 10 proposals that have the highest similarity were identified, and we computed the fraction of those proposals that were submitted to the same scientific category as selected by the PI.
 While this is by no means a perfect measure of the accuracy of the algorithm since there are ambiguities in the definitions of the scientific categories, it does provide a first order indication of how well the algorithm performs since proposals in the same scientific category are expected to have similar content.

 Figure~\ref{fig:matrix} shows the results for the Cycle 10 proposals.
 As an example, for proposals submitted to Category 1, 80\% of the matched proposals were also in Category 1, 17\% in Category 2, 2\% in Category 3, 0\% in Category 4, and 1\% in Category 5.
 The high overlap between Categories 1 and 2 is expected given both contain galaxy proposals and there is no precise division by redshift.
 More relevant is that only 3\% of the proposals were matched in Categories 3, 4, and 5 combined.
-Even the 1\% matching in Category 5 is not necessarily spurious, since this category contains transient proposals which overlaps with Gamma Ray Bursts in Category 1.
+Even the 1\% matching in Category 5 is not necessarily spurious, since this category contains transient proposals which overlap with Gamma Ray Bursts in Category 1.
 Category 5 is the one category that has significant overlap with all other categories.
 This reflects that large range of topics in this category (e.g., the Sun, transients, pulsars, evolved stars, blackholes), and it also contains the fewest overall proposals, so there may not be 10 proposals that are closely matched.
 The main conclusion is that while most of closest matched proposals are in the same category as the submitted proposal, there are potential false matches.